 MacCulloch & Wallis

-If you can’t find it in this emporium of epic proportions, it probably doesn’t exist.
-MacCulloch & Wallis is a traditional British haberdashery spread across two floors.
-Upstairs work your way through a rainbow of metallic ribbon trims, faux leather and various sizes of metal chain.
-Colourful pom-pom trims are piled up while unusual offerings like looped tulle trim will inspire you to work with new materials, whether you’re looking to update your wardrobe, or your home furnishings.
+If you can’t find it in this emporium of epic proportions, it probably doesn’t exist as MacCulloch & Wallis is a traditional British haberdashery.
+Spread across two floors, upstairs work your way through a rainbow of metallic ribbon trims, faux leather and various sizes of metal chain.
+Colourful pom-pom trims are piled up while unusual offerings like looped tulle trim will inspire you to work with new materials.
+Whether you’re looking to update your wardrobe, or your home furnishings, it’s all here.

 Downstairs you’ll stumble on every kind of button and hue of thread you could possibly ever need, fabric dyes and feather boas.
 If you’re interested in hat making, step inside the den like ‘Millinery Vault’.
 Here you’ll find everything you need to make your own hats from felt hoods to sinamay.
 Next door there’s an excellent Indian snack joint too called The Katti Roll Company, a great place to take stock of your shopping while you chow down on a flakey paratha roll filled with spices.

 Do you agree that these are the best haberdashery, textile & fabric shops in, Soho, London?
 Have I missed someone out?
 Let me know in the comments!